 19.1.1.2 Provided that Licensee delivers to the City the following: (1) a Bond, pursuant to Section 14.8 of this Agreement, issued in the name of the transferee; (2) an Assignment and Assumption agreement between the Licensee, and the transferee; (3) the transferee’s Certificate of Insurance naming the City as insured; and (4) a copy of this Agreement with an Addendum whereby transferee has become a signatory to this Agreement assuming all obligations of Licensee arising under this Agreement.

-19.1.1.3 Notwithstanding any assignment or transfer, Licensee shall remain fully liable under this Agreement and shall not be released from performing any of the terms, covenants, or conditions of this Agreement without the express written consent to the release of 9icensee by the City.
+19.1.1.3 Notwithstanding any assignment or transfer, Licensee shall remain fully liable under this Agreement and shall not be released from performing any of the terms, covenants, or conditions of this Agreement without the express written consent to the release of Licensee by the City.

 19.2 Prohibition of Sub-licensing.
 Except as expressly provided by this Agreement, Licensee shall not sub-license to any third party, including but not limited to, allowing third parties to place Wireless Facilities on City’s Poles, Facilities, or placing Poles within the Right-of-Way.
 This includes Overlashing.
 Any such action shall constitute a material breach of this Agreement.
 The use of Licensee’s Facilities by Other Parties, including but not limited to leases of dark Fiber, that involves no additional Attachment or Overlashing, is not subject to this Section 19.2.